fmrtl73/pxdocs/content/reference/CLI/create-and-manage-volumes/_index.md

 ## Import volumes

 You can import files from a directory into an existing volume.
-The exisitng files on the volume are retained or overwritten.
+The existing files on the volume are retained or overwritten.

 For example, the following command imports files from the `/path/to/files` directory into `myVol`: